EAWF/BTC-Tools/README.md

 # BTC-Tools
 A repository of secure working tools for Bitcoin Businesses who wish to self-custody bitcoin in their HD or HD Multisig Wallets.
 * [BTC-Toolbox][Toolbox] is used to create receiving addresses that will direct funds into their self-custody wallets.
-* [Standard Bitcoin HD Wallets] may be used to store funds which may be sent from a [Multisig][ElectrumMultisig] scheme.
+* [Standard Bitcoin HD Wallets] may be used to store funds which may be sent from a [Multisig] scheme.

 [banner]: https://github.com/EAWF/EAWF/blob/master/images/EAWF.png
 [website]: http://eawf.com